TechGrounds-Cloud8/cloud8-sasudi90/02_Linux_1/LIN-08.md

 - logger -f: log the contents of a file to syslog
 - logger 'comment here': adds comment to syslog
 - tail '-numberOfLines' /var/log/syslog: use sudo to use this command to read syslog
+- syslog: is a way network devices can use a standard message format to communicate with a logging server.
+It was designed specifically to make it easy to monitor network devices

 ## Exercise
 1. Create a Bash script that writes the current date and time to a file  in your home directory.